Albert-L-Phan/Dementia/README.md

 ![Rplot03](https://user-images.githubusercontent.com/78997343/221331926-69d37279-3781-478e-9c0e-b387c53d461b.png)
 Here, distance to bike paths and percentage of people over 65 years old are the covariates for these models.
+The DIC and WAIC show how well the models fit.
+The lower the DIC and WAIC, the better the model.
+For this combination of covariates, the IID model has the best fit.

 ![image](https://user-images.githubusercontent.com/78997343/221332034-eba5776e-00ae-40c1-955e-0c1c817a386a.png)